-CCPA will also oblige companies to publicly reveal and make customers aware about the existence and nature of their privileges under this law.
+CCPA will also oblige companies to publicly reveal and make customers aware of the existence and nature of their privileges under this law.
 The privileges include;

 - The capacity for a consumer to request the business to provide copies of their data collected